AgilionApps/backbone-rails/README.md

 ## Rails 3.1 Asset Pipeline

 Because load order is important it is not advised to automagically load your javascript files with the require tree directive in app/assets/javascripts/application.js.
-All javascripts that are needed are specified explicitly instead.
+All javascripts that are needed by your app are specified explicitly instead.